Find your perfect value college

 MPA/MSW: A complete understanding of social work is valuable for public administrators in areas such as public housing, food relief, and other areas that care for people in need.

 MPA/JD: The combination of an MPA with a JD gives public administrators the skills they need for advocacy and regulation.

-MPA/MS Criminal Justice: For public administrators in areas like the prison system, parole, or juvenile justice, a dual degree in some area of criminal justice makes for more effective leadership in challenging environments.
+MPA/MS criminal justice: For public administrators in areas like the prison system, parole, or juvenile justice, a dual degree in some areas of criminal justice makes for more effective leadership in challenging environments.